usc-isi-i2/kgtk/docs/import/import_ntriples.md

 #### Reject File

-If `kgtk import_ntriples` has problems inporting a record, the input record may be recorded in a reject file.
+If `kgtk import-ntriples` has problems inporting a record, the input record may be recorded in a reject file.
 The reject file has ntriples format, not KGTK File format.

 #### URI Namespace Prefix Files

-`kgtk import_ntriples` may be provided an input file, in KGTK FIle format, containing predefined URI namespace prefix expansions.
+`kgtk import-ntriples` may be provided an input file, in KGTK FIle format, containing predefined URI namespace prefix expansions.
 Here is an example:

 | node1 | label | node2 |